ExpressionEngine/ExpressionEngine-User-Guide/docs/general/reserved-words.md

 ## Reserved for Global Variables

 There are some words reserved for ExpressionEngine's use that may not be used in naming [Template Variables](templates/variable.md).
-Below is a list of reserved words.
+Below is a list of these reserved words.

 - lang
 - charset